lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 ❕ Be careful: The different normalization techniques effect the model's performance.
 (Loss and Accuracy).
 - We use **`➕Data Augmentation`** technique to increase the diversity of our training set by applying **`ImageDataGenerator`**
 - We apply various changes to the initial data.
-For example, image rotation, zoom, shift and flip
+For example, image rotation, zoom, shifting and fliping

 ```
         width_shift_range = 5.0,